qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 TCP.
 An performance evaluation of an early solution for such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.

-[comment]: # (Define locally visible)

 In this document, we leverage many of the lessons learned from the design of Multipath TCP and the comments received on the first versions of this draft to propose extensions to the current QUIC design to enable it to simultaneously use several network paths.
-This document focuses mainly on paths that are locally visible to an endpoint.
+This document focuses mainly on network paths that are distinguishable by an endpoint.
 This document is organized as follows.
 It first provides in {{overview}} an overview of the operation of Multipath QUIC.
 It then states changes required in the current QUIC design {{I-D.ietf-quic-transport}} and specifies in {{spec}} the usage of multiple paths.
 Finally, it discusses some security considerations.

 Conventions and Definitions